 Being a Médecins Sans Frontières/Doctors Without Borders (MSF) medical doctor is exciting and eye-opening work.

-From caring for malnourished babies in a drought-affected region of Africa through to conducting rounds to survey trauma patients in a large Ministry of Health hospital after a bout of conflict in the area, MSF’s doctors provide life-saving care every day in our projects.
+From caring for people living with neglected tropical diseases to conducting rounds to survey trauma patients in a large Ministry of Health hospital after a bout of conflict, MSF’s doctors provide life-saving care every day in our projects.

 Being a medical doctor with MSF can be a challenging role, and the needs are very diverse depending upon the project you work in.
 Medical doctors are based in the project, and will often care for people affected by some or all of the following: